JuliusWelzel/lfp_cn/README.md

-# Git project template
-This repo serves as a template for projects <br>
+# Local Field Potentials from DBS surgery
+Spectral examination of Local Field Potentials from surgical data in Kiel using the [FOOOF toolbox](https://fooof-tools.github.io/fooof/)<br>

 ## Project description
-This project is a template which should be used for any new project maintained at GitHub.
-It contains the structure and READMEs which should be initialzed.<br>
+In this project we do some cool stuff for Christians master thesis<br>

 ## Author
-Developed by Julius Welzel (julius.welzel@uni-oldenburg.de) <br>
+Developed by Christian Neumann & Julius Welzel (julius.welzel@uni-oldenburg.de) <br>
+Supervised by Julian Kiel <br>

 ## Script structure
 * 00_general_info *(information about the project)*